 Medical and health care for uninsured.

 Many families lack health or dental insurance.
-When an uninsured individual is faced with a medical condition, they will often need to scramble to receive the medical care they need.
+When an uninsured individual is faced with a health condition, they will often need to scramble to receive the medical care they need.
 There are even more people that also lack proper dental insurance coverage, or their policies may not be robust.
 Any individual or household that lacks insurance will almost always struggle with paying any bills that result from a condition.
 Find a list of national and state programs below.

 While the uninsured come from all backgrounds, states, ages, and nationalities, some of the most common classifications and causes include the following.

 - Younger Americans age 18-35 as well as those with early retirement before being eligible for Medicare often lack insurance.

 - Middle income households who use the private health insurance marketplace (including Obamacare) are canceling policies due to the prohibitive cost of health insurance.